severian5it/ResidenceGiulioCesare/README.md

 the top-right expands a menu with links to the different section on the website.
 On larger devices the expanded menu is shown instead.
 Navigation bar will be static on the top of the page.
 ### Landing Page
-Landing Page presents a picture taken in the proximity of the residence, along with a presentation heading.
+Landing Page presents a picture taken in the proximity of the residence, along with a presentation heading, that makes us of transformations to ease-in.
+The picture is different on different devices, and it's scaled by media queries.
 ### Location
 A dedicated section for location has been designed, containing an *iframe* from google maps and a card with the address.
+### Attractions
+A dedicated section for close attractions has been designed, containing 4 responsive *cards*.
+Clicking on each of them, a Modal gallery is openend, with possibilites to know more about each point of interest.
 ### Room Carousel
 A carousel sliding through three images of the residence has been framed in a dedicate section.
 Naviagation is possible via indicators or via control.